polysyllabic/chaos/README.md

 Note that the original version of Chaos, or rather the sniffify library, depends on a specific, older version of the linux kernel headers that were altered in later releases.
-To get that library working, you will need to revert to an older image of the OS, which is [available here].(https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/) Once flashed and booted, downloaded the corresponding kernel using this command:
+To get that library working, you may need to revert to an older image of the OS, which is [available here].(https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/) Once flashed and booted, downloaded the corresponding kernel using this command: